 • Our support for student research and service continued this year, through the Alan D. Mathios Research & Service Grants.
 We contributed $12,100 and offered 9 students funding to support projects such as, a student’s project to implant sensors using RFID tags in socks or shoes to detect symptoms of Idiopathic Toe Walking.

 • Several members of the HEAA Board hosted the third annual student Finance Exploration Field Trip to New York City.
-Fifteen freshmen and sophomores took part in this immersive trip, visiting eight finance firms and participating in a networking reception to meet Human Ecology alumni in various areas of the finance industry.
+Fifteen first-year students and sophomores took part in this immersive trip, visiting eight finance firms and participating in a networking reception to meet Human Ecology alumni in various areas of the finance industry.

 • The Human Ecology Young Alumni Council organized five industry-based career panels for students this spring.
 Alumni from DEA, FSAD, HD, PAM, and NS shared work experience and relevant advice on internships, graduate school, their career path, and the value of their Human Ecology education.